piotrgajow/it-pokemon-backend/README.md

 # IT or Pokemon name?

-Backend API for a quiz game based on [Pokemon or Big Data](https://github.com/pixelastic/pokemonorbigdata) idea.
+Backend API for a quiz game based on [Pokemon or Big Data Quiz](https://github.com/pixelastic/pokemonorbigdata) idea and inspired by ["We're Gonna Build a Framework!" song](http://www.dylanbeattie.net/2016/05/were-gonna-build-framework.html).

 ## Setup instructions